-In the event current negotiated sick leave, family illness and sick leave bank accumulated leaves exceed rights under this FMLA leave policy, then in that event the individual's accumulated leave rights under the sick leave, family illness and sick leave bank policies shall prevail.
+In the event any current applicable sick leave, family illness and sick leave bank accumulated leave, annual leave, personal leave, or vacation leave exceed rights under this FMLA leave policy, then in that event the individual's accumulated leave rights under the sick leave, family illness and sick leave bank accumulated leave, annual leave, personal leave, or vacation leave policies shall prevail.

-The term "eligible employee" for the FMLA leave purposes (unpaid leave remaining after using up vacation, sick leave, annual leave or personal leave, which leave policies have other eligibility requirements) means an employee who has been employed (1) for at least 12 months by the employer with respect to whom FMLA leave is requested, (2) full-time employee as defined by working at least thirty (30) hours, and (3) for at least 1,250 hours of service with such employer during the previous 12 month period (during a 180 day school year, this averages out to 6 hours, 56 minutes per day or 34 hours, 54 minutes per week).
+The term "eligible employee" for the FMLA leave purposes leave means an employee who has been employed (1) for at least 12 months by district with respect to whom FMLA leave is requested, (2) for at least thirty (30) hours per week, and (3) for at least 1,250 hours of service with district during the previous 12 month period (during a 180 day school year, this averages out to 6 hours, 56 minutes per day or 34 hours, 42 minutes per week).